• What is Copywriting?

 What does help you improve is applying some critical analysis.
 And, I’d suggest that even before you try to apply that critical analysis to yourself, you apply it to other ads.

-You’ll come across some good copy…and you’ll come across some terrible copy.
+You’ll come across some good copy, and you’ll come across some terrible copy.
 But here’s where your opportunity to improve comes in: Take those bad ads and rewrite them.

 Now, obviously, you don’t have a creative brief to work with.
 Instead, you’ll have to infer the key points (benefit to consumer, business goal, desired action, etc.) and do a little research on the company to understand their branding.
 But analyzing a piece, and then improving on it is exactly how you can learn to do the same thing to your own work—and, of course, make your own work better to begin with.

 In copywriting, it’s not “practice makes perfect,” it’s “careful analysis and studied revisions” that make you improve.
-If you take the time do to this even once a week, you’ll see marked improvement in your work—and so will your bosses and clients.
+If you take the time to do this even once a week, you’ll see marked improvement in your work—and so will your bosses and clients.

-Your turn!
 Have you tried rewriting published copy yet?
 What was your experience?
 Let us know in the comments below!

-Last Updated on October 7, 2022
+Last Updated on October 12, 2023

-Filed Under: Copywriting Tips
+Filed Under: Copywriting Tips Tagged With: Productivity

 Interested in Copywriting?
 Get our Free Video Training!